 A graduate of Hope College in Psychology and Music,

-given over 60,000 lessons during that time.
+given over 65,000 lessons during that time.
 After years of touring with The Green Room, James founded Guitar Cities in Chicago.
 James uses a unique, cerebral approach to teaching the guitar and bass guitar, which is catered to the each of the student's goals and tastes, making it a fun and personable experience.
-Since starting the school in Chicago, he has expanded the schools to New York, San Francisco, and London (with co-director of the European schools, Richard Perkins).
+Since starting the school in Chicago, he has expanded the schools to New York, San Francisco, and London.

 James instructs in Chicago and seasonally in the other Guitar Cities locations.

 Originally from Switzerland, Davide Pezzini graduated from Berklee College